 If you do the following, and are patient, you may also get your credit line so it’s ready for growth opportunities and emergency funding.

-1. Keep a clean account.
+1. Keep a clean bank account.

-If you are one who bounces checks or doesn’t cover costs in your accounts, you will not be approved for anything, not even to take the free lollipops in the bowl on the bank’s welcome table.
+If you are one who bounces checks or doesn’t cover costs in your account, you will not be approved for anything, not even to take the free lollipops in the bowl on the bank’s welcome table.
 I believe you know this already, but I have to state it.